David I of Iberia: Murder

 In 881, northern Georgian nobleman Guram Mamphali ceded his domains in Trialeti to the powerful Liparit Baghvashi, a prince under David I's suzerainty.
 Fearing losing his inheritance, Guram's son Nasra, himself a cousin of David I, murdered the latter.
 This forced Guram Mamphali to resign, while Nasra sought and failed to be recognized as Kouropalates.
 An Armenian-Abbasid coalition, reinforced by troops loyal to the Bagrationi dynasty, intervened and expelled Nasra to the Byzantine Empire.

 David's young son Adarnase inherited his father's territories as Duke of Lower Tao.
 However, his young age led Byzantium to appoint David's cousin Gurgen as Kouropalates in Iberia, which would lead to a civil war that ended in 888 with the crowning of Adarnase as the "king of the Iberians".

 Family

 David I's wife is unknown.
-According to ancient Georgian sources, she may have been a daughter of King "Constantine of Abkhazia", who chronologically can only Constantine III, though the latter started his reign in 894.
-Meanwhile, the De Administrando Imperio of Constantine IX Monomachos talks of the wife of "David, father of Adarnase Kouropalates" as being a daughter of "Smbat, son of David".
+According to ancient Georgian sources, she may have been a daughter of King "Constantine of Abkhazia", who chronologically can only refer to Constantine III, though the latter started his reign in 894 and married a daughter of Adarnase IV of Iberia, David I's son, making it impossible.
+The "King" Constantine mentioned may also be a mistake for an otherwise unknown Abkhazian prince who never really reigned, possibly a son of George I. Meanwhile, the De Administrando Imperio of Constantine VII talks of the wife of "David, father of Adarnase Kouropalates" as being a daughter of "Smbat, son of David".
 This lineage cannot be confirmed by Georgian sources and it may be an anachronism confusing with his own daughter, who married another Adarnase (David I himself being the grandson of Smbat VIII Bagratuni).

 David I had at least two children: